MultiverseLearningProducts/swe/src/mod2/wk1/day4.md

 console.log(person.name); // Dan
 ```

-You can also push new items to an array with an object:
+You can also push new items to an array within an object:

 ```javascript
 person.hobbies.push = 'Scrabble';